-If the responsible Customer itself elects to conduct the investigation, not later than twenty (20) business days following the date of the notice by Mastercard described above, the responsible Customer must provide to Mastercard a written certification by an officer of the responsible Customer certifying that all of the following are true:
+If the responsible Customer itself elects to conduct the investigation, not later than twenty (20) business days following the date of the notice by Mastercard described above, the responsible Customer must provide to Mastercard that all of the following are true:

-- The responsible Customer elected to investigate the ADC Event or Potential ADC Event in lieu of causing a PFI to investigate the ADC Event or Potential ADC Event; and - The Merchant (or other Agent) that is the subject of the ADC Event or Potential ADC Event does not use a computer-based acceptance system that is used by another Merchant (or Agent) or Merchants (or Agents); and - The responsible Customer's investigation of the ADC Event or Potential ADC Event has been completed and the ADC Event or Potential ADC Event has been fully contained.
-Documentation satisfactory to Mastercard confirming such containment (including the date of containment) and a written explanation of how the security breach was contained (including the steps taken to ensure that Account data are no longer at risk of compromise) must be provided to Mastercard with the officer certification; and - The Merchant has newly validated or revalidated compliance with the PCI DSS.
-Documentation confirming such validation or revalidation must be provided to Mastercard with the officer certification.
+- The responsible Customer elected to investigate the ADC Event or Potential ADC Event in lieu of causing a PFI to investigate the ADC Event or Potential ADC Event; and - The Merchant (or other Agent) that is the subject of the ADC Event or Potential ADC Event does not use a computer-based acceptance system that is used by another Merchant (or Agent) or is connected to Merchants (or Agents) or third parties; and - The responsible Customer's investigation of the ADC Event or Potential ADC Event has been completed and the ADC Event or Potential ADC Event has been fully contained.
+Documentation satisfactory to Mastercard confirming such containment (including the date of containment) and a written explanation of how the security event was contained (including the steps taken to ensure that Account data are no longer at risk of compromise) must be provided to Mastercard; and - The Merchant has newly validated, or revalidated or has a road map to achieve compliance with the PCI DSS.
+Documentation confirming such validation or revalidation must be provided to Mastercard upon completion of the investigation.